comit/sonoff-bridge/Arduino-IDE.md

-How to use Arduino IDE with Tasmota
+How to setup and configure Arduino IDE with Tasmota.